-There are many treatment options available for people dealing with depression.
-We encourage people to always seek professional medical advice and search for the treatment that is right for you.
-This next section looks at the various array of treatment methods that professionals use to treat depression.
+There are many approved depression treatment options available for people dealing with persistent depression.
+We encourage people to always seek professional medical advice and search for the depression treatment that is right for you.
+This next section looks at the various array of dtreatment methods that professionals use to treat depression.

 Psychological Depression Treatment – this includes a variety of counselling methods including Cognitive Behavioural Therapy, Interpersonal Therapy, Behaviour Therapy, Acceptance and Commitment Therapy and long term psychotherapy.
 These therapies usually require weekly to fortnightly treatment sessions lasting ten weeks to two years and they are best delivered by a psychiatrist or psychologist.

 Medication Depression Treatment – there are a wide range of medication types.
 When taking medications patients are generally required to take medication daily, twice daily or three times daily.
 Response to medications can take four to six weeks and a course of medication is 12 to 24 months.
 Medications can be associated with a range of side effects including; weight fluctuation, sleep disturbance and sexual disfunction.